jenkins-x/jx-docs/content/en/docs/_index.md

 ---
 title: Jenkins X Documentation
 linkTitle: Documentation
+type: docs
+layout: home
 weight: 20
 menu:
   main:
     weight: 20
 aliases:
   - /documentation

 ---
 Jenkins X is an open source project that provides Kubernetes-based CI/CD applications featuring pipeline automation, built-in GitOps, and preview environments to help teams collaborate and accelerate their at any scale.
 [Read More...](/docs/overview/)

-## Get started with Jenkins X in 3 easy steps!
+# Get started with Jenkins X in 3 easy steps!

-### Step 1: Install the Jenkins X Binary
+## Step 1: Install the Jenkins X Binary

 The first step in using Jenkins X is installing the Jenkins X binary (`jx`) for your operating system.